By: Stan Popovich

 3. There is safety in numbers: If you can, it is good to hang out with a group of friends.
 A bully will tend to go after somebody who is alone and by themselves.
 A bully will less likely bother you if they know that you have a group of people that will back you up.
 Even if you have trouble making friends, just having acquaintances can go a long way in preventing someone from getting on your case.

 4. Learn how to deal with a bully: If you are being bullied, it is important to learn effective techniques on how to deal with the situation.
-A person can talk to a professional counselor on how to deal with a bully.
+A person can talk to others on how to deal with a bully.
 The key is to learn what you need to do to stop someone from bullying you.

 5. Never show them your emotions: If someone decides to get on your case, it is a good idea to not let the person know they are getting to you.
 Letting a bully know that they are bothering you will only make things worse.
 Never show the bully your fears or frustrations.
 Hopefully, the person will get tired of bothering you and they will find somewhere else to go.

 6. Talk to the person: If possible, talk to the person who is bothering you and find out why they are getting on your case.
 Ask them if you did anything wrong that made them angry.
 Try to find the reason why he or she is bothering you.
 Stay calm and be polite when talking to the person who is harassing you.
 Hopefully, there may be a chance to reconcile with that person.

 If this does not work, you may want to talk to a professional who can assist you with your situation.
 A counselor will be able to provide you with additional advice and insights on how to deal with your current problem.
 In addition, you could also get some advice from your other friends and family members.
 The key is to be persistent and not to give up.